Welcome to Dargle Local Living. Read more about us all under ‘Stories’ on the right.

 Slow Dargle Sunday

 A perfect day not to leave the Dargle.
 Amble down to the Country Market at the Lion’s River Club between 8h30 and 11h30 on the first Sunday of every month.
-Stock up on all you need for a delectable lunch, catch up on the local gossip and share a coffee with a neighbour.
+Stock up on all you need for lunch, catch up on the local gossip and share a coffee with a neighbour.
+Watch a short film clip about us at: https://vimeo.com/41198821

 Thriving Dargle Trade